Culture Shock in India

-That said, if expats can be patient and give themselves some time to adapt, it’s likely they’ll look at the country in an entirely different light as time passes.
+If expats can be patient and give themselves some time to adapt, they’ll likely look at the country in an entirely different light as time passes.
 India presents immense opportunities to open up socially.
 Hospitality is encouraged from an early age and expats are often surprised to see the extent to which Indians are helpful and always ready to mingle.

 In a nutshell, the country welcomes all with warmth.
 It just takes some effort and understanding to become comfortable with the attitude and approach of the locals.
 After all, its vast diversity is one of India’s most attractive qualities.

 Bureaucracy in India

 Getting things done in India can take a lot longer than it would in the West.
 Processes often seem inefficient and time-consuming.
 Expats may find they receive conflicting information depending on who they talk to.
 It is best to exercise patience and persistence as getting angry won't solve the problem.